LemLib/pros-build/README.md

   - The name of the library's folder name under the include directory.
   - required: `if copy_readme_and_license_to_include is set`
 - `write_job_summary`
-  - Whether to output build information to GitHub's Job Summary
+  - Whether to output to GitHub's Job Summary (See the bottom of this README)
   - required: `false`
   - default: `true`